spcmnspff99/CycloTrain/README.md

 With some minor modification and in most cases no modification whatsoever, all the original exports from the gh615 code work - this speaks to the skill of the original coder.  i.e. Nmea sentence, goolgle earth html, etc

 I have added an option to upload the exported file(s) to strava automatically after the track is exported.
 This requires interfacing with the strava api3.
-If this functionality is important to you, you will need an access token from strava and place it into the config.ini file under [api_keys].
-Note, if you do place any sensitive information into this file please copy it to one of the following paths before you do for security reasons:
+If this functionality is important to you, you will need to obtain an access token from strava and place it into the config.ini file under [api_keys].
+Note, if you do place any sensitive information into this file, please copy it to one of the following paths before you do for security reasons:

         windows: c:\users\<--YOURUSERNAME-->\AppData\Local\CycloTrain\Cyclotrain\
         linux: ~/.config/CycloTrain/